 Extrapolating their logic, the healthiest dish contains minimum calories and maximum protein; their next step would probably be to start serving protein shakes.
 However, the bear from the previously mentioned documentary didn’t have a brain, so this is a venial mistake.

 You know that a healthy dish is the one that has a proper nutrient balance.
 Ordering that sort of meal is challenging at Panda Express, but is still possible.
-Let’s see what options are available.
+Let’s see what low carb and keto options are available.

 Nutrition: 90 calories, 2.5g fat, 6g protein, 5g net carbs per serving.